-- The expected harvest of local-origin Coho is 11,500 fish. - The Tongue Point/South Channel season structure mostly matches Blind Slough/Knappa Slough to maintain concurrency between the sites.
+- The expected harvest of local-origin Coho is 18,500 fish. - The Tongue Point/South Channel season structure mostly matches Blind Slough/Knappa Slough to maintain concurrency between the sites and to reduce the harvest of fall Chinook returning to Big Creek Hatchery during the end of August.